India at forefront in fighting COVID-19, stands out in terms of vaccine policy: Gita Gopinath | Business

 “So it was very hard hit but you do see the recovery coming back as the country has reopened, activities returning,'' she said.

-The IMF has projected an impressive 11.5 per cent growth rate for India in 2021, making the country the only major economy of the world to register a double-digit growth this year amidst the coronavirus pandemic.
+The International Monetary Fund (IMF) has projected an impressive 11.5 per cent growth rate for India in 2021, making the country the only major economy of the world to register a double-digit growth this year amidst the coronavirus pandemic.

 “Now because of its size, when you have India growing, it increases demand for goods from other parts of the world and that's a big positive,” she said.